 When it comes to security, it uses its own patented proprietary VPN protocol as well as being backed up by military grade encryption ensuring your IP address is firmly behind the shield.
 It also has a VPN kill switch, ad blocker software and malware protection ensuring malicious phishing and spam sites won’t infect your device.

-For network coverage, user have access to a vast quantity of servers (2,500+) across 29 cities in 29 countries.
+For network coverage, users have access to a vast quantity of 3,200+ servers in more than 70+ countries.
 Despite location choice being on the low side compared to other providers, they are strategically spread across the globe meaning there isn’t many areas that will struggle to get strong coverage.

 Finally, it’s worth noting the app works flawlessly across all devices and is really user friendly.
 A big plus for us when testing VPN providers.

 Platforms and devices